LaunchCodeEducation/intro-to-programming-csharp/src/chapters/unit-testing/tdd.rst

    Example test case for our ``Car`` project:

-   * We want to verify the number of wheels.
+   * We want each Car object to have 4 wheels.

 Because the test is for a feature that does NOT exist *yet*, we need to think about how the feature will be implemented.
 This is the time to ask questions